drvinceknight/pfm/docs/_labsheets/05-writing-mathematics.md

     [Video hint (overleaf)](http://youtu.be/260odGNvPEc)

-08. **TICKABLE** Graphs, pictures and diagrams can thus be created in any software of choice (Sage, inkscape, google drive etc...) and then included as required **but** it is often easier to draw a picture in LaTeX itself using code.
+08. Graphs, pictures and diagrams can thus be created in any software of choice (Sage, inkscape, google drive etc...) and then included as required **but** it is often easier to draw a picture in LaTeX itself using code.
 A great package to do this with is `tikz`.
 Include the following in the preamble:

         \usepackage{tikz}